 - Learn how to use your tool.
 These tools must be used carefully as they can cause damage to the body.
 It is recommended to research how to perform myofascial release properly or choose a tool which comes with a manual.

 - Don’t over massage.
 Experts recommend massaging the affected area for five minutes at one time.

-- Remember, myofascial release is not right for everyone. those with advanced diabetes, aneurysm, acute rheumatoid arthritis, or osteoporosis should consult with their physician before attempting myofascial release at home.
+- Remember, myofascial release is not right for everyone.
+Those with advanced diabetes, aneurysm, acute rheumatoid arthritis, or osteoporosis should consult with their physician before attempting myofascial release at home.

-Use this guide as a starting point when researching the best myofascial release tools for you.
+Use this guide as a starting point when researching and choosing the best IASTM tool for you.